Roopkar

 Roopkar was the first Assamese language, tabloid-sized magazine about Assamese cinema, theater and culture.
 Established in 1975, the magazine was founded and edited by journalist and humor writer Pabitra Kumar Deka.
 Advisers of the magazine were famous singer & composer Bhupen Hazarika and writer Nirode Choudhury.

-The magazine existed till the early 1990s.
+The magazine existed till the early 1990s and later revived from 2025, in its fiftieth year.

 Magazine publishing

 Roopkar was published on a monthly basis.
 It was the most popular entertainment magazine in the Northeast; it also instituted the first popular film awards Roopkar Awards in Assam in 1975.

-Many young journalists contributed to the magazine, including Assamese film critic Utpal Datta and Arun Lochan Das.
+Many young journalists contributed to the magazine, including Assamese film critic Apurba Kumar Das, Kamal Lochan Das, Shekharjyoti Bhuyan, Rejek Ali Ahmed, Utpal Datta and Arun Lochan Das.
 The Kolkata correspondent for the magazine was Nitai Ghosh.
 Besides cultural reporting, writers such as Padma Borkotoki and Lakshmi Nandan Bora wrote social novels for the magazine.
 Bhupen Hazarika and Lakshmi Nandan Bora wrote the columns Anyamat and Brittor Bahirot respectively.